rasor/rasor.github.io/content/2017/2017-10-08A-UsingNvm4Windows.md

 ```bash
 yarn import # create the yarn.lock file from node_modules folder
 ```
+If it fails with `error An unexpected error occurred: "should have a resolved reference"`
+then it might work to just issue `yarn`.

 #### When starting from a cloned npm project having yarn.lock